Practivio/amazon/content/products/fiskars-sewing-ruler-quilting-gridlines-B0C8BVC45L/index.md

 ---
 title: "Fiskars Sewing Ruler Quilting Gridlines"
-description: "fabric sewing & quilting: Data-driven ranking using the Practivio Score™.
+description: "fiskars cutting matt: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["fabric sewing & quilting"]
+keywords: ["fiskars cutting matt"]
-seo_title: "fabric sewing & quilting — Compare (2025)"
+seo_title: "fiskars cutting matt — Compare (2025)"
 canonicalURL: "/products/fiskars-sewing-ruler-quilting-gridlines-B0C8BVC45L/"
 ---

-**🛒 Practivio Score™:** 857 — _Compare_
+**🛒 Practivio Score™:** 740 — _Compare_

-*If you're comparing **fabric sewing & quilting**, **[Fiskars Sewing Ruler Quilting Gridlines](https://www.amazon.com/dp/B0C8BVC45L?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **fiskars cutting matt**, **[Fiskars Sewing Ruler Quilting Gridlines](https://www.amazon.com/dp/B0C8BVC45L?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Fiskars Sewing Ruler Quilting Gridlines” on Amazon](https://www.amazon.com/dp/B0C8BVC45L?tag=practivio-20) Holding rank **128 of 297**, this Arts, Crafts & Sewing is evaluated within the **Balanced Choice tier** of Arts, Crafts & Sewings.
+[Shop “Fiskars Sewing Ruler Quilting Gridlines” on Amazon](https://www.amazon.com/dp/B0C8BVC45L?tag=practivio-20) Holding rank **113 of 291**, this Art Mat Cutters & Blades is evaluated within the **Best Value tier** of Art Mat Cutters & Bladeses.
 Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: 116 / 297 (top 40% lowest cost).
+Price: 84 / 291 (top 29% lowest cost).
-Reviews: 142 / 297 (top 48% in review totals).
+Reviews: 128 / 291 (top 44% in review totals).
-Rating: 36 / 297 (top 13% by average rating).
+Rating: 45 / 291 (top 16% by average rating).
-Demand: 46 / 297 (top 16% by recent sales).
+Demand: 22 / 291 (top 8% by recent sales).

 ### Position in tier
 Comparisons remain tier-bound for fairness.

 ### How it compares to the Hidden Gem
-The Balanced Choice Hidden Gem carries a score of 1008.00 on the Practivio scale.
+The Best Value Hidden Gem carries a score of 856.00 on the Practivio scale.
-This pick trails the Hidden Gem by 151.00 points.
+This pick trails the Hidden Gem by 116.00 points.
 Treat it as a baseline for judging competing picks in the same class.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B09XR2LHHL?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B0C8BRB3RH?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Our baseline filters remove non-comparable items.